Seerden/trade/README.md

 # This README
 I'm currently going through rapid iteration to work towards a minimum viable product, so this README will remain a little light for a short while, while I get the project up and running.

+There's pretty much not a single page or component that's in a viable state right now.
+Give me a week or two from this date and I'll have more to show. 😅

 # Run locally
 Create two .env files (I'm not entirely sure if we actually need to, so feel free to play around..)
 - `./_containers/.env`